How to Sell on Instagram: Your E-Commerce Guide To More Sales

 Influencer marketing is big business on Instagram.
 A whopping 81% of consumers state that social posts from their friends or peers directly impact their purchasing decisions.
 And, one study found that influencer marketing generates 11 times the ROI of traditional digital marketing.

 Put simply, people are more likely to buy when a brand is recommended by someone they admire—rather than the brand pushing their products themselves.
+Which is exactly why influencer marketing makes up a large part of learning how to sell on Instagram.

 Start by finding some relevant influencers in your niche that you’d like to work with, and then reach out to them to get the ball rolling.
 Make sure you’re clear on: